DOT Week 2024: What To Know About Blitz Week This May

 If you’re a shipper wondering how this year’s Commercial Vehicle Safety Administration (CVSA) International Roadcheck will impact your freight, you’re in the right place.
 Every year at this time, the CVSA’s Roadcheck causes overall available truck capacity to tighten and freight rates to rise.

-With this in mind, you’re probably wondering why this happens, whether it will happen again this year and, perhaps most importantly, what you can do to ensure roadside inspecitons leave a minimal impact on your supply chain this May.
+With this in mind, you’re probably wondering why this happens, whether it will happen again this year and, perhaps most importantly, what you can do to ensure roadside inspections leave a minimal impact on your supply chain this May.

 Here at Anderson Trucking Service (ATS), we’ve answered these, and questions like these, for decades now.
 Every spring international roadchecks throw a wrench in the plans of shippers across North America and we’re here to explain why.